Dynamic Programming — 0/1 Knapsack

 0/1 Caveat

-Greedy is optimal for fractional knapsack.
-For 0/1 it can miss the global optimum — a lower-ratio item might unlock a better combination.
+Optimal for fractional knapsack.
+For 0/1, a lower-ratio item might unlock a globally better combination.

 not always globally optimal